Zero-Shot Self-Supervised Learning for MRI Reconstruction: Experiments

 \subsection{Reconstruction Results}

-In the first set of experiments, we compare all the methods when the testing and training data belongs to the same knee or brain MRI contrast weighting with the same acceleration rate and undersampling mask.
-These experiments aim to show the efficacy of the proposed approach in performing scan-specific MRI reconstruction, while removing residual aliasing artifacts.
+In the first set of experiments, we compare all methods for the case when the testing and training data belong to the same knee/brain MRI contrast weighting with the same acceleration rate and undersampling mask.
+These experiments aim to show the efficacy of the proposed approach in performing subject-specific MRI reconstruction, while removing residual aliasing artifacts.
 We also note that this is the most favorable setup for database-trained supervised PG-DLR.

-In the subsequent experiments, we focus on the reported generalization and robustness issues with database-trained PG-DLR methods \cite{Knoll_TL,KnollfastMRIChallenge,BandingArtifacts,fastmri_2ndChallenge}.
+In the subsequent experiments, we focus on the reported generalization and robustness issues with database-trained PG-DLR methods \citep{Knoll_TL,KnollfastMRIChallenge,BandingArtifacts,fastmri_2ndChallenge}.
 We investigate banding artifacts, as well as in-domain and cross-domain transfer cases.
-For these experiments, we concentrate on ZS-SSDU-TL, since ZS-SSDU has no prior domain information, and is inherently not susceptible to such generalizability issues.
+For these experiments, we concentrate on ZS-SSL-TL, since ZS-SSL has no prior domain information, and is inherently not susceptible to such generalizability issues.

-\textbf{Comparison of Reconstruction Methods: } In these experiments, supervised PG-DLR was trained and tested using uniform undersampling at R = 4, representing a perfect match for training and testing conditions.
+\textbf{Comparison of Reconstruction Methods: } In these experiments, supervised and SSDU PG-DLR are trained and tested using uniform undersampling at R = 4, representing a perfect match for training and testing conditions.
 Figure \ref{fig:Artifact_Removal}a and b show reconstruction results for Cor-PD knee and Ax-FLAIR brain MRI datasets in this setting.
 CG-SENSE reconstruction suffers from significant residual artifacts and noise amplification in Cor-PD knee and Ax-FLAIR brain MRIs, respectively.
 Similarly, both DIP-Recon and DIP-Recon-TL suffer from residual artifacts and noise amplification.
 Supervised PG-DLR achieves artifact-free reconstruction.
-Both ZS-SSDU and ZS-SSDU-TL also perform artifact-free reconstruction with similar image quality.
+Both ZS-SSL and ZS-SSL-TL also perform artifact-free reconstruction with similar image quality.
 Table \ref{tbl:Average_PSNR_SSIM} shows the average SSIM and PSNR values on 30 test slices.
-Similar observations apply when random undersampling employed (Supplementary Figure S2).
-While supervised PG-DLR generally works well when the training and test data characteristics are matched, it may still suffer from residual artifacts in some cases, which are successfully suppressed by ZS-SSDU methods (Supplementary Figure S3).
+Similar observations apply when random undersampling is employed (Figure \ref{fig:Figure_S2} in the Appendix).
+For the remaining experiments, we investigate the generalizability of database-pretrained models using supervised PG-DLR as baseline due to its higher performance, while noting SSDU PG-DLR, which is a self-supervised database-trained model, may also be used as a baseline if needed.